nevrome/mobest/docs/advanced.md

 Spatiotemporal interpolation is the first main operation mobest undertakes.
 The actual interpolation is performed in an internal function `mobest:::interpolate()`, which has a minimal interface and does not have to be called directly by the user.
 This is not least, because the main workflow in `mobest::locate()` (see {doc}`A basic similarity search workflow <basic>`) generally requires multiple interpolation runs. mobest therefore offers a slightly more complex, two step interpolation workflow, which consists of the creation of a list of models and then subsequently running each element in this list to construct different ancestry fields.

 `mobest::create_model_grid` creates an object of class `mobest_modelgrid` which holds all permutations of the field-defining input objects.
 Each row equals one complete model definition with all parameters and input data fully defined.
 Here is this function is called with the necessary input data constructors.
-Note that unlike for `locate()` we here require the `*_multi` constructors to express iterations of all settings.
-This mechanism is explained below in {ref}`Similarity search with permutations <advanced:similarity search with permutations>`, so we omit the details here with `...`.
+Note that unlike for `locate()` we here require the `*_multi` constructors to express iterations of all settings (for more about this see {ref}`Similarity search with permutations <advanced:similarity search with permutations>` below).

 ```r
 library(magrittr)